 Knowing the advantages of MongoDB lets you know the best use cases scenarios this should be used for.

-- Easy on Use: This easy to install and setup makes it outstanding from its other document based NoSQL database.
+- Easy on Use: This easy to install and setup makes it outstanding from its other document-based NoSQL database.
 Plus, no more good coding background is required.
-You should have knowledge of JSON to understand the tree structure of collection here.
+You should know JSON to understand the tree structure of collection here.

 - No Complex Joins: MongoDB is based on BSON format – key-value pair, hence no complex joins here.